Registrar

 An official copy of your transcript is required to transfer grades to another institution.

-Quincy College has authorized Parchment to provide official academic transcript ordering services via the Web.
-Please CLICK HERE to request for your official academic transcript.
+Quincy College has authorized Parchment to provide official academic transcript ordering services.
+All current students and alumni can request official transcripts online.

-NOTE: All holds, such as account balance, library, or immunization can prevent transcript processing.
-Please contact the Business Office at 617-984-1630 or email Studentaccounts@quincycollege.edu , the library at 617-984-1680 or the Registrar’s Office at 617-984-1650 or email Registrar@quincycollege.edu to resolve any issues.
+IMPORTANT: All holds, such as account balance, library, or immunization can prevent transcript processing.
 Transcripts will not be released until holds have been resolved.

 Student IDs

 You are required to carry this card on you at all times while on campus.
-There is a fee of $30 for a replacement picture ID card.
+There is a fee of $30 for a replacement student ID card.
 If you are a returning student, you may have your old ID card validated with a current semester sticker.
 These stickers are available through the Registrar at the time you register for classes.
-You may contact the Resource Office by calling 617-984-1738 if you have any questions regarding ID cards.
+You may contact the Resource Office by calling (617) 984-1738 if you have any questions regarding ID cards.

 • Quincy Campus – Check in the Welcome Center before going to the third floor Security Office in the Student Lounge.